 - Be careful with searing, you don’t want to burn the outside of the meat.

-Instant Pot Boston Roast Recipe
+Instant Pot Pork Roast Recipe

 Fennel, ultra-fragrant rosemary and thyme are good partners for Dijon and wine.
 And a lovely seasoning for pork.